Clearlingo Editing and Proofreading

 up-to-date

-A hyphen can also join two words together to make a compound adjective.
+A hyphen can also join two words together to make a compound adjective (two words that describe the noun).

 In first class they have first-class seats.